kristopolous/fiction/framework.md

-### has non-specific specifications by using unclear and imprecise language
+### Use non-specific specifications by using unclear and imprecise language
 It's important to obscure common well-defined technologies with repurposed generalized words.
 This is a jargon.

 For instance, reactjs doesn't call websockets a websocket.
 Instead, they use the term "subscription" and never define it.